Gurparkash-Singh/Taqdeer-Alitura/README.md

 Allow if collection, categories, products, images, sizes, components, properties or discounts

 Orders
-- [ ] Create a users list with names and emails - make it searchable
+- [ ] Show all orders
-- [ ] On select user show orders and order items
+- [ ] Ability to filter all orders by user name, user email, order date, status

 Allow if users, orders or order items